lucacesari/tycho-maven-parent-pom/README.md

   </parent>
   ```

-Then, add the following repository configuration to your pom.
+Add the following repository configuration to your pom.
   ```
   <repositories>
     ...